Umpire Equipment

 Allow to dry thoroughly of perspiration before storing.

-Indicators & Brooms — Wipe clean with a damp cloth to remove dirt.
-Allow to dry thoroughly before storing.
+Indicators and Brooms — Wipe clean with a damp cloth to remove dirt.

-Ball Bags can be machine washed same as slacks.
+Ball Bags - can be machine washed same as slacks.
+Line dry.

 Cool Collar — Hand wash in cold water with mild soap.
 Line dry only.

 Belts — Wipe clean with a damp cloth to remove dirt.
-Allow to dry thoroughly of perspiration before storing.
+Allow to dry thoroughly of perspiration before storing (as with all equipment).

 These are general guidelines.
 Check manufacturers recommendations for suggested care.